Paul-Dempsey/pachde1/README.md

 The first VCV Rack plugin for pachde (#d).

 All pachde-One modules have light/dark themes.
 Right click to choose a theme.

-All pachde-One modules come with caps on the screws for an elegant look.
+They also come with caps on the screws for an elegant look.

 ## null

-Status: Complete
+_Status_: Complete

 A Minimalist resizable blank panel with light and dark themes.